gotchoices/MyCHIPs/doc/learn-message.md

 as a URI.
 Data may also be represented as text or as a QR code.
 Ideally a MyCHIPs mobile app should be able to scan a QR code containing any applicable record and know what to do with it.

+Furthermore, any scanner should be able to scan a QR code that contains a deep link URI.
+If the user does not have an applicable app installed, he will be directed to the mychips.org (or applicable) website where further instructions will be available about how to proceed.

 - *Connection Ticket:* Issued by Chip Service Provider
   URI:'https://HOST:HTTP_PORT/user.html?&port=WS_PORT&token=TOKEN$%user=USER'